terriann/Top-Songs/README.md

 ## Getting Grunt Going
 *You must have Node installed on the environment you are developing on.
 There's great articles on how to do this online.*
+*The grunt-contrib-sass module requires Ruby and Sass installed*

 In your command line run `npm init` and walk through the process to setup your `packages.json` file.